starton-io/twitter-airdrop-bot/README.md

 `TWITTER_ACCESS_SECRET=`

-You also need to set the tweet id and hashtag related to you contest.
+You also need to set the amount, tweetId and hashtag related to you contest.

 `TWITTER_TWEET_ID=` You can find it in the url of your tweet

 `TWITTER_HASHTAG=`

+`TOKEN_AMOUNT=`

 ## Starton Connect
 You need to have a Starton Connect account.